 - Top down board level responsibility for ESG issues

 - Stringent governance: ARA Venn actively operates a code of ethics and policies for each of anti-money laundering, conflicts of interest, disciplinary and grievance, monitoring, inducements, gifts and anti-bribery, market conduct, personal account dealing and data security

-- Corporate behaviour: ARA Venn will insist on the highest levels of personal and professional integrity, professionalism, and honesty from its staff
+- Corporate behaviour: ARA Venn insists on the highest levels of personal and professional integrity, professionalism, and honesty from its staff

 - Due diligence to assess strength of stakeholders’ corporate governance

 We firmly believe that ESG issues will increasingly influence the direction of our business plans, policies and decisions, as well as our engagement with various stakeholders.
 As part of the wider ARA Group, we benefit from the Group’s already extensive sustainability and ESG initiatives.

 A copy of the firm’s ESG policy is available upon request, or alternatively view our ESG Report 2021.